8bitgentleman/roam-depot-Roam-CRM/docs/progress.md

 - Enhanced string comparison to be more robust
 - Added testing mode support for keyword testing
 - Added command palette entry for testing keyword matching
+- Created EventKeywordSettings component for managing keywords
+- Implemented UI for viewing, adding, editing, and deleting keywords
+- Connected component to extension settings
+- Updated documentation with instructions for the new UI

 ## Next Steps
-Phase 2: Settings UI Component
-- Create a new component for managing event keywords
-- Implement UI for viewing existing keywords
-- Add functionality for adding, editing, and deleting keywords
+Phase 3: Integration
+- Test save/load functionality thoroughly
+- Verify integration with Google Calendar sync
-- Test UI component in isolation
+- Refine UI based on feedback

 ## Issues/Blockers
 - Fixed issue with keyword matching for "1:1" events